firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/zero-based-budgeting.md

 !!! warning
     This page is entirely my personal opinion on personal finances.
 Feel free to disagree with me.

 [Zero based budgeting](https://en.wikipedia.org/wiki/Zero-based_budgeting) is a method of budgeting that focuses on giving each Euro a goal.
 All your budgets start at zero, and you fill them with money.
-Expenses deplete budgets again until you make money again to fill the budgets.
+Expenses deplete budgets until you make money to fill the budgets.

 This approach is pretty terrible.
 Here's why.